-Councillor Laura McWilliams declared a Personal Interest with regard to the agenda item titled 'Facilities Strategy'.
-Her partner worked for Lincolnshire Football Association
+Councillor McWilliams declared a Personal Interest as her partner worked for Lincolnshire Football Association.

-Councillor Laura McWilliams declared a Personal Interest with regard to the agenda item titled 'Facilities Strategy'.
-She was an Executive Volunteer for Lincoln United
+Councillor McWilliams declared a Personal Interest as she was an Executive Volunteer for Lincoln United.

-Councillor Laura McWilliams declared a Personal Interest with regard to the agenda item titled 'Facilities Strategy'.
-She was Chair of Lincoln Womans and Girls Football League.
+Councillor McWilliams declared a Personal Interest as she was Chair of Lincoln Women and Girls Football League